sjtalkar/milestone2_waterwells_deepnote/doc/assets/well_completion.md

 ```

 You can refer to the code in the `/lib/download.py` Python script for the code used to collect the elevation data and
-the corresponding [download documentation](doc/assets/download.md).
-These data are prepackaged and provided to you in
+the corresponding [How to Download the Datasets?](doc/assets/download.md) documentation.
+These data are prepackaged and
-[a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) we create to ease the collection
+provided to you in [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) we create to e
-of the data and the repeatability of the analysis.
+ase the collection of the data and the repeatability of the analysis.

 **Note:**
 The public dataset site offers